nutyworks/FiNoteBlock/README.md

 ## Features
  - Panning support
  - Custom Instrument support
- - Play random song on the list
+ - Play a random song on the list

 **To Do:**
  - Channel